mia-platform/documentation/docs/development_suite/identity-and-access-management/service-account-management.md

 For instance, a Service Account could be granted permissions to make automatic deploys, which can greatly streamline the process of deploying code changes to an application.
 The Service Account could use its credentials to access the appropriate deployment resources and automatically deploy new versions of the application as soon as new code is pushed to the source code repository.
 This allows teams to implement a CI/CD workflow that can improve the speed, reliability, and scalability of their software development processes.

-A Service Account can also be used to monitor and log Kubernetes resources, such as pods, deployments and services.
+A Service Account can also be used to monitor and log Kubernetes resources, such as Pods, Deployments and Services.
 Once authorized, the Service Account can use logging and monitoring tools to collect and analyze data on resource usage, performance metrics, and other important indicators.

 ## Managing Company Service Accounts

-A User with enough administrative permission on a specific Company will be able to view the existing Service Accounts in the Company, to add new ones and to change the existing Service Accounts' Roles.
+A User with enough administrative permission on a specific Company will be able to view the existing Service Accounts in the Company, to add new ones and to change their Roles.

 <!-- TODO: inserire screenshot dell'admin portal per la Company, con filtro attivo per identity type = Service Account -->